|

 Wraggster: what is your favourite game of all time

-Lord Cheese:i dont think i have a fav game - there are alot of great games
+Lord Cheese:i dont think i have a fav game - there are alot of great games out there

 that i have played, and some are better than others in some parts and vice-versa.